josephlewis/leastcostpath/README.md

 -   Evaluates the similarity between two linear features by determining the percentage of a linear feature that lies within a buffer distance from the 'true' linear feature (ie. the percentage of the LCP within x buffer distance from a known road).

+### Future Developments

+-   ~~Implement horizontal factors (based on aspect) within LCP calculation.
+This will create a true anisotropic LCP calculation~~

+-   ~~Implement Herzog's Sixth Degree Polynomial function~~

+-   Incorporate 24/28/32/48 neighbours within LCP calculation.

+-   Implement validation method based on the distance from the optimal route (ie. straight line) and the LCP.

+-   Implement Fréchet distance validation method.

 Feedback
 --------

-Please email josephlewis1992\[at\]gmail.com to provide feedback or suggest functionality that you would like implemented.
+Please email josephlewis1992\[at\]gmail.com to provide your feedback or suggest functionality that you would like implemented.

 Versioning
 ----------